Silver Trail

 Unearth the delights of old mining towns

-The once bustling mining town of Keno City offers more above ground riches than below with its abudance of wildflower and four-legged residents.
+The once bustling mining town of Keno City offers more above ground riches than below with its abundance of wildflower and four-legged residents.
 Mayo isn't short of reasons to stop eiter, despite being a small town it's the largest community on Silver Trail with essentials like gas, laundry, restaurants and a heated outdoor pool, and yes we do consider that last one essential after a long hike.